drshahizan/software-engineering/materials/module4/drshahizan/interview.md

 It is important to remember that you want to make a professional impression during the interview, so avoid wearing casual clothing such as jeans, t-shirts, or sneakers.
 Additionally, make sure that your clothing is clean, ironed, and fits well.
 Dressing appropriately will show your stakeholder that you take the interview and your project seriously.

+## Materials to make the meeting productive
+When going to an interview session with your stakeholder for your academic course registration system project, it is important to bring the necessary materials to make the meeting productive.
+Here are some items that you should consider bringing with you:

+1. A notebook and pen: This will allow you to take notes during the interview and record important information.

+2. Your resume and portfolio: Bring a copy of your resume and portfolio to provide the stakeholder with an overview of your qualifications, experience, and previous work.

+3. Project documentation: Bring any relevant project documentation, such as project plans, requirements documents, or wireframes, to help guide the conversation.

+4. Questions: Bring a list of questions to ask the stakeholder to ensure that you cover all of the necessary topics during the interview.

+5. Technology: If the interview is virtual, make sure that you have access to the appropriate technology, such as a laptop, microphone, and webcam.

+6. Business cards: Consider bringing business cards to exchange with the stakeholder as a way to stay in touch and continue the conversation after the interview.

+By bringing these materials, you will be well-prepared for the interview and ensure that the conversation is productive and focused on the needs of your academic course registration system project.

 ## Contribution 🛠️
 Please create an [Issue](https://github.com/drshahizan/software-engineering/issues) for any improvements, suggestions or errors in the content.